frdel/agent-zero/docs/architecture.md

 *  Changing the `embedding_llm` requires clearing the `memory` folder to avoid errors, as the embeddings can't be mixed in the vector database.
 The `knowledge` folder will be automatically imported again.

 *  Experiment with different model combinations to find the balance of performance and cost that best suits your needs.
-(Refer to the image provided from Google Drive - potentially linked in the FAQ or a separate cost comparison section - for information on model pricing).
+E.g., using a smaller model for `utility_llm` can save costs without significantly impacting performance.

 ## Agent Configuration (`AgentConfig`)